Jay-Idrees/MongoDB-for-MERN-Stack/Readme.md

     places: [{ type: mongoose.Types.ObjectId, required: true, ref: 'Place'}] });

-// you can also add unique case sensitive as `uniqueCaseInsensitive:true` if you do not care about case insnsitivity
+// you can also add unique case sensitive as `uniqueCaseInsensitive:true` if you do not care about casing

 userSchema.plugin(uniqueValidator);